chrisjbrown/photo-gallery/README.md

 ### Improvements

-As the application would grow it wouldn't be difficult to take this local reducer and add it to store.
+As the application would grow it wouldn't be difficult to add a redux store and take this local reducer and add it to store.
 I also created a selector for the current photo to be selected by `photoId` so that this could also be easily abstracted away.
 [selector](https://github.com/chrisjbrown/photo-gallery/blob/6e5adcd4fe5704cec91c11e7be0cb8c320dbde8e/src/pages/Gallery.js#L52-L52)
 ## Testing

-To conserve time I only tested a high level component.
-But based on this I think it's easy to see how the other smaller components could be tested as well.
+To conserve time I chose to only test the gallery component as it is the most complex.
+And based on this I think it's easy to see how the other smaller components could be tested as well.

 `src/pages/Gallery.test.js` tests that the list of photos is correctly rendered based on page, perpage, and search